ipo-exe/flare/docs/datetime.md

 # Date and Time

-Date and Time (**datetime**) is a fundamental **domain** in Flare, since nearly all other domains of asset labeling require temporal reference.
-To cover different use cases, Flare provides two main **subdomains** of temporal encoding:
+Date and Time (**datetime**) is a fundamental feature in Flare, since nearly most labels require temporal reference.
+To cover different use cases, Flare provides two main **domains** of temporal encoding:

 - **Timestamps** -- instant records of the timeline.
 - **Timeranges** -- arbitrary time interval of the timeline.